samuelkerstell/project-portfolio-4/README.md

 ## Existing Features

 * ### Navbar
-  * Navigation bar includes: Home, Register/Logout, Sign In and Booking Details.
-These links will redirect to different pages on the website.
+  * The navigation bar includes links to Home, Menu, Register/Logout, Sign In, and Booking Details.
-  * Can be seen on all pages, includes the logo and the navigation bar.
+  * It is visible on all pages and includes the logo and navigation links.
   * The navigation bar is valuable for users as it provides quick and easy access to important sections of the website.

 ![Screenshot of the navigation bar.](media/images/navbar.png)